 OK, it has more serious uses, but it is a fun way to make a brew when on a picnic.

-A Kelly Kettle could also useful of you have a power cut, loss of gas, etc., at home.
+A Kelly Kettle could also be used if you have a power cut, loss of gas, etc., at home.

 When out hiking or camping in more remote locations, a Kelly Kettle is a great way to boil stream water to get rid of harmful bacteria.
 If you do this, remember to let the water boil for at least 4 minutes.
 You may also wish to filter particles from the water before it goes into the kettle.